Cumberland County Pennsylvania Homepage

 4502.
 Qualifications of jurors

-Every citizen of this Commonwealth who is of the required minimum age for voting for State or local officials and who resides in the County is qualified to serve as a juror unless such they meet 1 of the following:
+Every citizen of this Commonwealth who is of the required minimum age for voting for State or local officials and who resides in the county shall be qualified to serve as a juror therein unless such citizen:

-• Unable to read, write, speak, and understand the English language
+(1) is unable to read, write, speak and understand the English language;

-• Incapable, by reason of mental or physical infirmity, to render efficient jury service
+(2) is incapable, by reason of mental or physical infirmity, to render efficient jury service; or

 4503.
 Exemptions from Jury Duty